ploki/yanapack/README.md

  - x and y are the interconnection nodes
  - v is the electric potential between x and y (in than order) and is constant at all frequencies

-Note that output impedance is null.
+Note that output impedance is zero.

 #### Current source
-Current source is not an elementary dipole type in yanapack but can be modeled with a tension source and a gyrator using a sub circuit.
+Although a current source is not considered an elementary dipole type in yanapack, it can be simulated using a sub circuit consisting of a tension source and a gyrator.

 ```
 .subckt current_source v1 v2 current
 Eg 1 0 {current}